Home Index Web Stuff Copyright Links Me

 In this case it is the tidiness of an idea.
 I grow 'Magic Marlot' and had become obessed with seeing the green leaved plant it sported from.
 Suddenly there it was, in a Garden Centre being sold for winter decoration, as though it wasn't the most important thing in the place.
 It came home with me and a piece of the puzzle has fitted into place.

-Originally bred as a compact flowering plant for mid-winter, it has been almost entirely replaced by its variegated offshoot which is brighter during the dismal season.
+Originally sold as a compact flowering plant for mid-winter, it has been almost entirely replaced by its variegated offshoot which is brighter during the dismal season.